 Data centers represent one of Loudoun County's most active real estate sectors.
-Loudoun hosts more than 70 data centers with approximately 10 million square feet in operation and another seven million square feet in the development pipeline.
+Loudoun hosts more than 70 data centers.
+As of 2015, 7.5 million square feet of data center development was permitted.
+Another 1.449 million square feet is estimated to have been permitted in 2016.
 While these facilities generate high-paying jobs, the number of employees required for daily operation is lower than a traditional office building.
 In fact, approved assumptions by the Fiscal Impact Committee (FIC) show that the average data center in Loudoun County averages 3,700 square feet per employee compared to 200-250 square feet for professional office space and 600 square feet for flex/industrial.
 Data centers are also fiscal winners for the County, with every dollar on public services spent on data centers generating \$9.50 in tax revenue.